-Jennifer C. King, PhD, is the director of science and research for the Lung Cancer Alliance.
-She is a cancer research scientist turned patient advocate who offers a unique perspective, striking a balance between understanding the impact and mechanisms of new treatments and being able to explain what it all means to the greater cancer community.
+Jennifer C. King, PhD, is the Chief Scientific Officer for the GO2 Foundation for Lung Cancer.
+She is a cancer research scientist turned patient advocate who offers a unique perspective: striking a balance between understanding the impact and mechanisms of new treatments and being able to explain what it all means to the greater cancer community.
 She uses her training to lead cutting-edge research initiatives to improve the lives of those living with or at risk for lung cancer.

 Junaid Razzak, MBBS, MD, PhD, is a professor in the Department of Emergency Medicine at Johns Hopkins University.
-He recently served as the founding chair of the Department of Emergency Medicine; and founding director of the World Health Organization Collaborating Center at Aga Khan University in Karachi, Pakistan.
-Dr. Razzak was also the founding member of the Aman Healthcare Services—a nonprofit organization in Karachi—serving as its CEO.
-He played a pivotal role in the establishment of emergency medicine as a specialty in Pakistan, starting the first advanced life support service in Karachi and helping launch the largest health call center in Pakistan.
+He recently served as the founding chair of the Department of Emergency Medicine and founding director of the World Health Organization Collaborating Center at Aga Khan University in Karachi, Pakistan.
+Dr. Razzak is also the founding member and CEO of Aman Healthcare Services—a nonprofit organization in Karachi.
+Dr. Razzak played a pivotal role in the establishment of emergency medicine as a specialty in Pakistan, starting the first advanced life support service in Karachi and helping launch the largest health call center in Pakistan.

-Dr. Razzak’s current research focuses on implementing and measuring health system innovations for enhancing access to emergency healthcare for vulnerable populations, especially in the low- and middle-income countries.
-As director of telemedicine in the emergency medicine department, Dr. Razzak is leading an innovative clinical and research program on the use of technology in improving access to emergency care.
+Dr. Razzak’s current research focuses on implementing and measuring health system innovations for enhancing access to emergency healthcare for vulnerable populations, especially in low- and middle-income countries.
+As director of telemedicine in the Emergency Medicine Department at Hopkins, Dr. Razzak is leading an innovative clinical and research program on the use of technology in improving access to emergency care.

 Emergency physicians are partners in providing care to your acutely ill patients.
 Since emergency physicians’ experience with and exposure to the novel immunotherapies is relatively limited, it is important that ED physicians and nurses are aware of the indications for these agents and informed on potential acute and chronic complications of immunotherapy for cancer.